FRAIBERG & PERNIE

 • Fines

-• License sanctions
+• Driver’s-license sanctions

-Stage 4 — Strategic Leverage
+Stage Four: Strategic Leverage

-Cases prepared for trial are negotiated differently.
+Cases prepared for trial are often approached differently by prosecutors.

-What Happens After Charges Are Filed?
+What Happens After Criminal Charges Are Filed?

-Step 1 — Arraignment
+Step One: Arraignment

 • Drug testing